KaySteinhoff/EasyGL/README.md

 ```

-You can subscribe to one event with multiple member functions at the same time.
+You can subscribe to one event with multiple member functions, from one object at the same time.

 ### Unsubscribing